radical-data/ai-ally/README.md

-# AI Aly
+# AI Ally

-**AI Aly** is a chatbot and installation designed as a reflective companion in healthcare settings.
+**AI Ally** is a chatbot and installation designed as a reflective companion in healthcare settings.
 The experience blends conversational AI with physical-world prompts, like writing letters for a Wall of Grievances.

 ## Developing